Friendseeker/Analysis-I/# Proofs.md

 Therefore $a$ is unique.

+Problem with the above proof: Circularity.
+Order is defined using addition, which is then defined using recursive definition.

+Bonus: TODO

 ### Exercise 3.5.13

 We first show that $f$ exists, using Exercise 3.5.12, then we show that $f$ has the desired property: